 Ministry personnel on parental leave will receive top-up payments, payable by the community of faith on a monthly basis, for a portion of the leave period while the ministry personnel is on parental leave, provided that the community of faith is presented with proof that the ministry personnel is in receipt of parental benefits under a government insurance plan.
-These top-up payments will be provided regardless of the choices that are made in connection to receiving benefits from a government insurance plan.
+These top-up payments will be provided regardless of the choices that are made in connection with receiving benefits from a government insurance plan.
+The community of faith will be reimbursed from The United Church of Canada Benefits Centre at the General Council Office for the costs of the top-up payments.
+Two months after the beginning of the leave, the Benefits Centre will contact the community of faith with the reimbursement forms.
+For a faster reimbursement process, the community of faith can notify the Benefits Centre about an upcoming leave by reaching out to benefits@united-church.ca.